yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Returns `(ok, err)`:

 - `ok` - Whether the operation is successful, which is a boolean
-- `err` - The error code if the operation is failed, which is a integer if any
+- `err` - The error code if the operation is failed, which is an integer if any

 ### `cha(url)`